usefulalgorithm/personal-website/drafts/january-listenings.md

   ![](https://i.kfs.io/playlist/global/72234487v2/cropresize/600x600.jpg)

   There are 30 songs in this album but only 5 of them are good...
 I like Sunset Rollercoaster's cover a lot though, the bassist played his mind out on that track.
+(Update: there are 40.
+I can't be bothered.)

   [6.1/10]